Salmanjeff/Sada/README.md

 # Highest-Profit
-1. Viewer have to edit profitvalue.py with its storage location, so To keep it simple and not get into   complications there is only one file profitvalue.py to run from idle(recommended),
+1. Viewer have to edit profitvalue.py and add path/location, so To keep it simple and not get into   complications there is only one file profitvalue.py to run from idle(recommended),
 3. Tested on python IDLE Shell 3.9.7
 # Measures: before running the file:
 1. Download data.csv from https://gist.github.com/bobbae/b4eec5b5cb0263e7e3e63a6806d045f2 as "raw" or you can also download from the repository.